retaildevcrews/helium-csharp/README.md

 az keyvault secret set -o table --vault-name $He_Name --name "CosmosDatabase" --value $He_Cosmos_DB az keyvault secret set -o table --vault-name $He_Name --name "CosmosCollection" --value $He_Cosmos_Col

-# add port
-# note: this is only required if He_Port is not the default 4120
-az keyvault secret set -o table --vault-name $He_Name --name "Port" --value $He_Port

 ```

 (Optional) In order to run the application locally, each developer will need access to the Key Vault.
 Since you created the Key Vault during setup, you will automatically have permission, so this step is only required for additional developers.